jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 That sounds sort of familiar to our testing practices too.

 If automated tests are complex, messy or nasty, it’s probably an indication of an implementation that’s complex, messy or nasty.
 Ugly tests will identify implementation candidates for refactoring or redesign.

+# Tests Allow Me To Code Faster

+While I like time to ___think___ about my design, I’ve found that once I’m in the refactoring phase, I don’t need to ___think___ nearly as much.
+When I used to make code updates before I understood how to leverage automated tests, I’d fret over my updates.
+I consider mini-proofs in my head.
+I’d always be concerned that I had missed something.
+Had I introduced a hidden bug lurking in the code?

+With automated tests I don’t worry about that nearly as much.
+I don’t need to overly think about a refactoring choice.
+I don’t run through every scenario in my head.
+The automated tests already cover them.
+If the tests pass after a refactoring step, then I move forward.
+If they fail, then I give myself a few minutes to spot the bug.
+If I can’t find it in a few minutes, I _undo_ my changes until the tests pass once more and start anew.

 # Tests Produce Less Dead Code